flutter/website/src/get-started/codelab.md

     {{site.alert.end}}

  2. Run the app [in the way your IDE describes][].
-    You should see either Android, iOS, Windows, or web output, depending on your device.
+    You should see either Android, iOS, Windows, Linux, macOS, or web output, depending on your device.

     {% indent %}
       {% include docs/ios-windows-figure-pair.md image="hello-world.png" alt="Hello world app" %}